• Skip to main content

 Help Menu

-When run from the command-line, the applications have a command-line interface where you may give keyboard input.
+When run from the command line, the applications have a command-line interface where you may give keyboard input.
 By pushing 'h', the application will display a list of keys that can be pushed to get specific printouts, see the example below.

 The list of available keys depends on which libraries are linked to the application.
 It is also possible to add a keyboard handler for your library by calling Application::AddKeyboardHandler(), see Handling keyboard keypresses.

-If you do not have a keyboard attached to the control application but are connected online with CDP Studio, you may still invoke the command-line function: In Configure mode, click at the application, find the Message called SendKeyToKeyboard, enter the character/command you want to give in the column called 'Parameters', and click the Send button.
+If you do not have a keyboard attached to the control application but are connected online with CDP Studio, you may still invoke the command-line function: In Configure mode, click on the application, and find the Message called SendKeyToKeyboard, enter the character/command you want to give in the column called 'Parameters', and click the Send button.
 See also Debug Printout below.

 Debug Printout

 Console applications will normally only print out some info at startup to the command-line interface, and then stop printing.
 If an error occurs, there might be new printouts.
 In addition, there is the possibility to increase and decrease the component's debug level.
 This can be done by changing the value of the property called Debug.
-A value of 0 means no extra debug-printouts, 1 means some printouts, and increasing the value up to 9 gives more printouts.
+A value of 0 means no extra debug printouts, 1 means some printouts, and increasing the value up to 9 gives more printouts.
 The author of the component decides which debug printouts are available at each level by specifying which debug level they should be shown at.

 Best Practice of System Design

 A general system design should be thought through before starting to implement the functionality.
 This will make it easier to achieve reuse of source code and configurations.
+Make sure to read through the Developer Guide to get a good understanding of the functionality and possibilities of CDP and CDP Studio.

 A control system made with CDP Studio may consist of one or more applications.
 You can create separate applications dedicated to specific tasks that together form the complete control system.
 For instance, the user interface (UI) and functional logic could be separated into different applications.

-It is advised to not have any logic inside GUI elements in the application, but to only have the possibility to give commands to the control system and to display or monitor its status.
+It is advised to not have any logic inside GUI elements in the application but to only have the possibility to give commands to the control system and to display or monitor its status.
 Doing it this way makes sure that the display of the state is separated from the control and storage of the state.
 If the user interface screen is somehow taken offline, the control system can run unimpeded, and a replacement screen can be added without losing any state information.
 Another benefit is that if the control system decides to not perform the commanded action, the state of multiple displays will always be automatically correct across all the connected displays.

 Applications can contain components that run with different frequencies and priorities.
 You may run several Applications on the same controller or separate controllers.